marksmansnakeeyes/landing/src/pages/docs/install.md

 ---

-**Congratulations you have completed the installation guide.**
+**Congratulations!
+You have completed the installation guide.**

-To launch WAW simply open the Plutonium launcher and select PLAY
+To launch WAW, simply open the Plutonium launcher and select PLAY.